neuertlab/TrueSpot-ReferenceData/Documentation.md

 Like all other tools, consolidation and import into composite results files is done using `test_coordcleanup_230417.m` and `${TrueSpot_Repo}/core/RNACoords.m`.

-### Call Consolidation & Import -- DeepBlink
+### Call Consolidation & Import -- deepBlink
-DeepBlink outputs a single csv coordinate table per run.
+deepBlink outputs a single csv coordinate table per run.
 Table columns are x, y, call probability, z (for 3D images).
 Coordinates are 0-based and subpixel fitted (in x and y).

-As with Big-FISH and RS-FISH, the coordinate table is imported, rounded, and stored in a `.mat` file once DeepBlink is done running (`Main_DeepBlink2Mat.m`).
+As with Big-FISH and RS-FISH, the coordinate table is imported, rounded, and stored in a `.mat` file once deepBlink is done running (`Main_deepBlink2Mat.m`).
 However, since there is only 1 csv file, it is not removed.
 This csv file is used directly to check subpixel fitting.

-Results file consolidation is performed by `test_coordcleanup_230417.m` and `${TrueSpot_Repo}/core/RNACoords.m`, however unlike the other three tools, an extra step is required to make callsets comparable to truthsets or other callsets.
-DeepBlink operates in 2D, slice by slice.
+Results file consolidation is performed by `test_coordcleanup_230417.m` and `${TrueSpot_Repo}/core/RNACoords.m`, however unlike the other three tools, an extra step is required to make callsets comparable to truthsets or other callsets. deepBlink operates in 2D, slice by slice.
 So while the output table includes z coordinates, there are a lot of redundant calls between slices resulting in an inflation in apparent false positives.
 The by-slice callsets were perserved in the composite results files, but 2D to 3D merging was performed (see `RNACoords.mergeSlicedSetTo3D`) to produce a 3D compatible callset.

-The results from the DeepBlink retrained/"alt model" runs were imported into image results composite files using the `test_import_db_altmdl_230712.m` script.
+The results from the deepBlink retrained/"alt model" runs were imported into image results composite files using the `test_import_db_altmdl_230712.m` script.
 Images that were included in the training set were not run.

 ## Truthset Handling
 This section describes the generation and storage of truth sets, both for sim images and for experimental images.